|Click here for TAP's website|

 Lisbon Tap lounge bar|

 The Bar is in the far left corner, and it's very good.
 There are a dozen or so bottles of sprits on the top glass shelf, and three bottles of port next to them.
-To the right of this there are two fridges, one of which is just rammed with cans of coke, and the other has cans of beer, and three types of white wine, plus Cava (but no champagne) on the bottom shelf.
+To the right of this there are two fridges, one of which is just rammed with cans of coke, and the other has cans of beer, and three types of white wine, plus Cava (but no Sparkling Wine) on the bottom shelf.

 Food is equally snazy, with lots of canapes on trays on the bar top, and some sandwiches, plus lots of bags of nuts and rasins.